sdgtt/jenkins-shared-library/doc/source/vagrant.rst

 As arguments there are:

-* boxaddress: HTTP URL to a box
-* newboxname: a new name for the box to be added
+* path: path to place where Vagrant Box will be downloaded
-* oldboxname: the name of the box in HTTP URL address
+* name: a name of the box
-* vagrantfilepath: an absolute path to a Vagrantfile on the current server to be used for Vagrant VM

-Click `here <https://github.com/sdgtt/jenkins-shared-library/blob/add-vagrant-scripts/vars/setup_vagrant_box.groovy>`_ for code.
+Click `here for setup_vagrant_box code <https://github.com/sdgtt/jenkins-shared-library/blob/add-vagrant-scripts/vars/setup_vagrant_box.groovy>`_.

 End user example
 ----------------